ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ---

-## XimmerseVR Controller (SDK_XimmerseVRController)
+## Ximmerse Controller (SDK_XimmerseController)

 ### Overview

-The XimmerseVR Controller SDK script provides a bridge to SDK methods that deal with the input devices.
+The Ximmerse Controller SDK script provides a bridge to SDK methods that deal with the input devices.

 ### Class Methods